pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 --storage-size=50GB \
 --storage-type=PD_SSD \
 --storage-auto-increase \
-----root-password=<admin_user_"postgres"_password>
+--root-password=<admin_user_password>
 ```

 When you create a new Cloud SQL for PostgreSQL instance, a [default admin user](https://cloud.google.com/sql/docs/postgres/users#default-users) `Username: "postgres".` is created.
-It will be later used by Pachyderm to access its databases.
+It will later be used by Pachyderm to access its databases.
 You need to set a password for this user before you can log in.
 To do so, add `--root-password` to your gcloud command above.

 Check out Google documentation for more information on how to [Create and Manage PostgreSQL Users](https://cloud.google.com/sql/docs/postgres/create-manage-users).